dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Courage is the first of human qualities because it is the quality which guarantees the others.
+  There is never a traffic jam on the extra mile.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)